thortiede/sbml4j-compose/README.md

 3. thortiede/sbml4j:1.0

 The SBMl4j service does not come with preloaded models.
 To learn more about how to load a database, check the section below.
-TODO: Add link to loading.

 To learn more about the REST-API endpoints and experiment with them, you can head over to http://sbml4j.informatik.uni-tuebingen.de